MicrosoftDocs/architecture-center/docs/framework/security/design-app-dependencies.md

 <a id="SSL">**Are the expiry dates of SSL/TLS certificates monitored and are processes in place to renew them?**</a>
 ***

-Tracking expiry dates of SSL/TLS certificates and renewing them in due time is therefore highly critical.
-Ideally, the process should be automated, although this often depends on leveraged CA. If not automated, sufficient alerting should be applied to ensure expiry dates do not go unnoticed.
+Tracking expiry dates of SSL/TLS certificates and renewing them in due time is highly critical.
+Ideally, the process should be automated, although this often depends on the CA used for the certificate.
+If not automated, sufficient alerting should be applied to ensure expiry dates do not go unnoticed.

 ## Referenced Azure services